 While this newfound superpower in the hands of the police has sparked heated public debates over individual privacy, the police believe it will help them restrict wrongdoers better.
 As Richard Lewis, deputy chief constable of South Wales police, told the Financial Times:

 If you identify someone who has committed an offence [previously], you basically say: we know you’re here, please behave yourself.

 Healthcare recently had an unexpected application, where facial recognition helped detect a rare genetic disorder called DiGeorge Syndrome.

-The DiGeorge Syndrome appears in about 1 in 6,000 children and results in deformities in several parts of the body.
-The healthcare problem, in this case, is more severe for poorer countries, who don’t have the resources to go for expensive diagnosis methods.
+The DiGeorge Syndrome appears in about 1 in 6,000 children and results in deformities in several body parts.
+The healthcare problem, in this case, is more severe for poorer countries, which don’t have the resources to go for expensive diagnosis methods.
 As such, facial recognition, with an astounding accuracy of 96.6%, offers new hope for victims of DiGeorge Syndrome.